H. James Gilmore is an award-winning producer/director, and executive producer of Acadia Pictures, a digital production company he founded in 1995.

-In 1989 Mr. Gilmore joined the staff of New Hampshire Public Television where he produced a number of documentary projects for national distribution through the American Program Service to PBS stations.
-Alone Together (1990) profiled the crisis of the American family, and was honored with the American Film Institute's "Robert M. Bennett Award" for excellence in local television production.
-First in the Nation: The New Hampshire Presidential Primary (1992) examined the history and culture of America’s first political primary and received a silver medal for local programming from the Corporation for Public Broadcasting.
-And the Telly Award winning Soul of a Woman: The Life and Times of Mary Baker Eddy (1994) presented a biographical profile of the 19th Century American religious leader.
+In 1989 Gilmore joined the staff of New Hampshire Public Television where he produced a number of documentary projects for national distribution through the American Program Service to PBS stations.
+Alone Together (1990) profiles the crisis of the American family, and was honored with the American Film Institute's Robert M. Bennett Award for excellence in local television production.
+First in the Nation: The New Hampshire Presidential Primary (1992) examines the history and culture of America’s first political primary and received a silver medal for local programming from the Corporation for Public Broadcasting.
+And the Telly Award winning Soul of a Woman: The Life and Times of Mary Baker Eddy (1994) presents a biographical profile of the 19th Century American religious leader.